Valkininkai: Grand Duchy of Lithuania

 It is believed that Valkininkai was first mentioned in a letter from Grand Duke Jogaila to his brother Skirgaila in 1387.
 The settlement developed on a large island (since then disappeared) in Merkys River.
 Situated near the Gardinas–Varėna–Vilnius route, the settlement had a royal estate that Grand Dukes used as a hunting lodge.
 The route further grew in importance after the 1385 Union of Krewo as it connected the Lithuanian capital in Vilnius with the Polish capital in Kraków.
-In 1418, Grand Duke Vytautas the Great gifted the estate to his wife Uliana Olshanska.
+In 1418, Grand Duke Vytautas the Great gave the estate to his wife Uliana Olshanska.

-16th century

 In 1503, the town was mentioned as a seat of a volost.
 In 1516, King Sigismund I the Old accepted envoys of Charles, King of Spain and future Holy Roman Emperor in Valkininkai.
 A royal cannon foundry, established in 1551 and powered by a watermill, is credited for the growth of the town.
 Needed iron ore was collected in local swamps and imported from abroad.
 During the Volok Reform, craftsmen were given land and relocated from the town to nearby villages, which were often named after their craft.
 Such villages included Čebatoriai (shoemakers), Puodžiai (potters), Kaniūkai (hostlers), Juodieji Kalviai (blacksmiths), Strielčiai (bowmen).
 In 1571, Valkininkai was granted city rights under Magdeburg law (the privilege was later renewed in 1723 and 1792).

-17th century

 According to 1601 register, the town had 150 families (900–1050 people), 19 butchers, 89 pubs, and 157 craftsmen.
 The town grew as a trade and craft center and attracted the first Jewish settlers.

 Valkininkai suffered from a series of wars.
 The town was devastated during the Second Northern War (1655–1660) and lost 75–80% of the population.
 The royal cannon foundry was looted and closed.

-18th century

 In 1701, during the Lithuanian Civil War between Sapieha family and other magnates of the Grand Duchy of Lithuania, a major battle was fought near the town.
 The town somewhat recovered, and its population reached about 800 residents in 1749 and 949 residents (including 273 Jews) in 1790.
 Within the Grand Duchy of Lithuania, Valkininkai was part of Trakai Voivodeship.
 In 1795, Valkininkai was annexed by the Russian Empire in the course of the Third Partition of the Polish–Lithuanian Commonwealth.

-19th century
+Early modern period

 In 1812, the town was ravaged by Napoleon I armies during the French invasion of Russia.
 Instances of famine, caused by the war, were recorded as late as 1822.
 Completion of the Saint Petersburg–Warsaw railway in 1862 and increased demand for local timber helped the town to recover and grow: the population increased from 1,516 in 1841 to 2,619 (including 1,126 Jews) in 1897.